amygdalama/blog-source/content/tutorials/phonebook.md

 Let's make a command line tool for managing phonebook entries!

-# Prologue
+# Introduction

+This exercise is organized in a few sections:

+[TOC]

-Depending on your learning style and experience level, you might get through all of these chapters.
+Depending on your learning style and experience level, you might get through all of these sections.
 Or you might just get through the first one.
 That's okay!
 The main priority for this exercise is to write a lot of code and understand what the code you're writing does.
 Don't worry about "finishing", whatever that means.

 If you don't understand a phrase or a line of code that I use, try googling it!
 A huge part of becoming a better programmer is learning how to google things you don't understand.
 If that doesn't help, ask me!
 I enjoy explaining things.

-Most of the chapters are split up into sections roughly ordered by difficulty level.
-The more difficult sections are marked as optional.
+The more difficult sections are marked with an asterisk and are optional.
 Also, feel free to skip or skim through the sections that cover content you're already familiar with.

-# Table of Contents

-[TOC]

 # 1. Specifications